Seungwoo321/seungwoo321.github.io-old/docs/Blog/vue-pivottable.md

 ---
 title: Vue-Pivottable
 author: Seungwoo Lee
+tags: vue-pivottable, vue, pivottable
 date: 2019-12-15
-description: It is a Vue-based pivot table library.
-It is a Vue port of the jQuery-based [PivotTable.js](https://pivottable.js.org/)
+description: It is a Vue port of the jQuery-based PivotTable.js
 ---

 # Vue Pivottable